ManchikantiGayathri/Automatic-Detection-of-Genetic-Diseases-in-Pediatric-Age-using-Pupillometry/README.md

 - Cloud-based disease monitoring
 - Improved deep learning models for higher accuracy
 - Larger and more diverse datasets for better prediction

+---

+## Conclusion
+This project demonstrates how artificial intelligence and machine learning can be used in healthcare for early detection of genetic diseases in children.
+By using pupillometry and advanced classification techniques, the system provides a reliable, non-invasive, and efficient diagnostic support solution.

+---

+## Author
+M. Gayathhri
+B. Tech - Computer Science and Engineering